 \subsection{Layout Guidance}

+Text-to-image generators such as SD struggle to accurately interpret layout instructions provided through text.
+We thus introduce a method to guide the layout during the generation process by sampling from a distribution $p(\x \mid y,B,i)$ with additional controls, \eg, user-specified bounding boxes $B$ corresponding to selected text tokens $y_i$.
+This can be achieved via manipulation of the attention response in certain cross-attention layers in the architecture.

-Next, we introduce our method for training-free layout guidance.
-It has already been shown that cross-attention layers regulate the spatial layout of the generated image~\cite{hertz2022prompt}.
-Specifically, the attention map the attention map $A^{(\gamma)}_{ui}$ determines how strongly each location $u$ in layer $\gamma$ is associated with each of the $N$ text tokens $y_i$.
-Since the sum of association strengths $\sum_{i=1}^N A^{(\gamma)}_{ui} = 1$ for each spatial location $u$, the different tokens can be thought of as ``competing" for association with that location.
-To control the image layout using a bounding box B that corresponds to token $y_i$, the attention can be biased such that locations $u\in B$ within the target box are strongly associated with the token $y_i$ (while other locations are not).
-We introduce two ways of achieving this effect, which we refer to as forward guidance (\Cref{s:forward}) and backward guidance (\Cref{s:backward}).
-We give an overview of the two strategies in Figure \ref{fig:method_overview}.
+It has already been shown that cross-attention layers regulate the spatial layout of a generated image~\cite{hertz2022prompt}.
+Specifically, $A^{(\gamma)}_{ui}$ determines how strongly each location $u$ in layer $\gamma$ is associated with each of the $N$ text tokens $y_i$.
+Since the sum of association strengths $\sum_{i=1}^N A^{(\gamma)}_{ui} = 1$ for each spatial location $u$, the different tokens can be seen as ``competing" for a location.
+To control the image layout using a bounding box B corresponding to token $y_i$, the attention can be biased such that locations $u\in B$ within the target box are strongly associated with $y_i$ (while other locations are not).
+As we discuss below, this can be done without fine-tuning the image generator or training additional layers.